What Does it Take to Be a Substance Abuse Counselor?

 - Student Assistance Counselor (SAC)

 In the United States, there were 102,400 jobs for Substance Abuse Counselor in 2016.
 New jobs are being produced at a rate of 23.2% which is above the national average.
 The Bureau of Labor Statistics predicts 23,800 new jobs for Substance Abuse Counselor by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+There will be an estimated 14,100 positions for Substance Abuse Counselor per year.

 The states with the most job growth for Substance Abuse Counselor are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Rhode Island, Maine, or Idaho.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Substance Abuse Counselors
+What Tools & Technology do Substance Abuse Counselors Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Substance Abuse Counselors: